dmulholl/syntext/readme.md

         Block content goes here...

-It also includes support for document metadata, tables, tables-of-contents, syntax highlighting, and footnotes out of the box.
+It also includes out of the box support for document metadata, tables, tables-of-contents, syntax highlighting, and footnotes.

 Installation